windley/CS462-Event-Edition/labs/Lab3.md

 # Implementation notes

 You may use any language (e.g., Ruby, Python, PHP, C#, Racket, Perl, or assembly), framework, or libraries you wish.
-You need not learn KRL for this lab.

-All requests to the Foursquare API must go over HTTPS.
+All requests between your server and the Foursquare API must go over HTTPS.
 Make sure your server supports it for incoming requests, and ensure that you make all requests that way.

 You will only be requesting data from Foursquare, not posting any data.